 This inspection resulted in no areas for improvement being identified.
-Findings of the inspection were discussed with Mr McVeigh, Responsible Person, as part of the inspection process and can be found in the main body of the report.
+Findings of the inspection were discussed with the practice manager, as part of the inspection process and can be found in the main body of the report.

 The Regulation and Quality Improvement Authority James House 2-4 Cromac Avenue Gasworks Belfast BT7 2JA